 Host.
 Media Coach.
 Decent Guy.

 Being a digital media and gameday host for the New York Mets is a dream, and the latest in my 15+ years covering sports.
-I also cover the Knicks and Rangers for MSG Networks, used to host a live daily talk show on FOX Sports San Diego, done radio and TV play-by-play, and worked with some of the biggest names in the game, like LeBron James, Mark McGwire, and the U.S. Women’s National Soccer Team.
+I also cover the NBA, NHL, NFL, and sports betting for MSG Networks, used to host a live daily talk show on FOX Sports San Diego, done radio and TV play-by-play, and worked with some of the biggest names in the game, like LeBron James, Mark McGwire, and the U.S. Women’s National Soccer Team.

 Whether it’s taking a medieval combat class in 80 pounds of steel armor for a Game of Thrones season preview; interviewing stars like Snoop Dogg, the Bella Twins, and Jerry Seinfeld; or covering events like the Oscars and Grammys, I hope everybody watching geeks out on movies, music, TV, and celebs as much as I do.